othyn/docker-compose-laravel/README.md

 An opinionated Docker Compose setup for Laravel projects, inspired by [this repo](https://github.com/aschmelyun/docker-compose-laravel).

+## Laravel Sail is now a thing - use that! 😉

+[Laravel Sail](https://laravel.com/docs/8.x/sail) is now the new first party recommended default development environment, which is a lovely Laravel-ified wrapper around Docker.
+I love using it and functionality wise, it replaces this repo nicely.
+So I will be archiving this repo in favour of Sail, so yeah, go use that and make something wonderful 😄

 ## Table of contents

 - [Docker Compose for Laravel](#-docker-compose-for-laravel-)